pngwn/svelte-test/README.md

 yarn add --dev jest svelte-test # or npm i -D jest
 ```

 In your jest config file add `svelte-test/transform` as a transform for Svelte components (whatever file extension you use).
-Add any preprocessors to `globals.svelte.preprocess`.
+Add any preprocessors to `globals.svelte.preprocess` and any custom compiler options to `globals.svelte.compilerOptions`.
 Your Jest config file will need to be a javascript file.

 The `jest.config.js` should look something like this: